cyatteau/devup-2025-react-gamification/README.md

 # React and the Art of Gamification

-A guide to my Dev Up 2025 session and demo repository.
+A guide to my Dev Up 2025 session repository.

 ---